Galaxypedia-Wiki/Galaxypedia/content/wiki/Uncategorized/XXjunhanXx/index.md

 ---
 aliases:
   - /wiki/XXjunhanXx
 title: XXjunhanXx
+---

----High score, high bounty auto miner that recently got unbanned and account wiped.
+High score, high bounty auto miner that recently got unbanned and account wiped.

 Unknown number of alt accounts but is known to own several SC's in them even Prototype's.